altocodenl/tagaway/readme.md

    - Show only one year tag if one is selected.
    - Show month tags only when a year tag is selected.
 When a month tag is selected, show the other available months as selectable and remove the current month if another month is selected.
    - When querying untagged tag, remove non-year and non-geo tags.
 When querying normal tag, remove untagged tag.
-   - When modifying pivs with `untagged` in the query, add button for confirming operation; show alert if user navigates away.
+   - When modifying pivs with `untagged` in the query, add button for confirming operation ("Mark As Organized"); show alert if user navigates away.
    - See list of tags.
    - Query by tag or tags.
    - Show pivs according to the selected tags.
    - If there are selected pivs, toggle between browse mode & organize mode.
    - If query changes but selected pivs are still there, maintain their selection.
+   - When performing changes to pivs, if that results on a query with no pivs, the query will be resetted to show Everything.
    - Filter tags when browsing.
    - Tag/untag.
    - Allow to mark pivs as Organized or as To organize.